n7tms/adventofcode/2021/README.md

 I had some issues keeping the strings *strings*.
 Some operations (e.g. `(first "(}(<")` would return a character `\(` rather than a string `"("`.
 It might have simplified the code to just deal with the characters, but I'm not very experienced with those operations...yet.

+- Notes about vectors as a stack
+  - `pop`, `conj`, `peek`

+Update: I went back and implemented day10 using vectors and `peek`, `pop`, and `conj`.
+The execution time was slightly improved; the readability (IMO) is slightly improved; but the overall flow of the program is the same.

 ## Day 11 -
 **
 (Completion time: 0:00 and 0:00)  *<= just hrs:mins from now on*